-Best prepaid sim card in Argentina in 2022
+Best sim card for Argentina in 2024

 My experience buying a sim card in Argentina

-The in-store prepaid sim card deal from Claro costs 2,700 ARS which is a bit steep.
-You get 25 GB data but since I was only staying for a week and also wanted to know more about the kiosk and the top up options I got a free Claro sim card at an official Claro store.
+The in-store prepaid sim card deal from Claro costs 2,700 ARS and you get 25 GB data.
+Since I was only staying for a week and also wanted to know more about the kiosk and the top up options I got a free Claro sim card at an official Claro store.
 They registered my new Argentina sim card on my passport and I was good to go.

 Then I went around the corner to the first kiosk that I saw and I topped up my account with 1,300 ARS.
 I gave the guy in the kiosk my number and the money and within 5 seconds my account was topped up with 1,300 ARS.
 With that credit I was able to activate a 10 GB data bundle for 30 days.
 The topping up process went very smooth in the kiosk, activating the data plan took me less than a minute.

 Here is a complete vlog about buying a sim card in Argentina with all my tips and experiences.